 - Approximately three school-based visits of 60-90 minutes, where you will likely be working with 6 primary students grouped in pairs or threes.
 This means that you will be supporting 2-3 different investigations related to a class theme.
 Group members work on the same question.
 The class teacher determines the theme.

 - Approximately 1 hour attending the School Science Fair and possibly 1 hour attending the MyScience@MQ Science Fair in December 2018.

-What is the criteria to become a mentor
+What are the criteria to become a mentor?

 Even if you understand the benefits of mentoring and it sounds like a great idea, you have to decide whether it’s right for you.